smartdevicelink/sdl_evolution/proposals/NNNN-sdl-server-3.md

 ## Alternatives considered

 The list of changes in this issue will need to be made at some point to be able to maintain the sdl server.
-Alternatives would be to wait until other requests come in and make refactor changes on the files that are impacted by this request.
-This would allow you to make refactor changes in smaller pieces.
-This process of making refactor changes piece by piece would most likely take much longer than doing a single refactor.
-Doing it at once will likely be quicker and result in more consistent code which is one of the main goals to produce a maintainable code base.
+Alternatives would be to wait until other requests come in and refactor code that is impacted by these requests as they come in.
+This process of refactoring piece by piece would most likely take much longer than doing a single refactor.
+Doing it all at once will likely take less overall time and result in more consistent code which is one of the main aspects of maintainable code.